-ACA 26-51-1005 provides an income tax credit equal to 50% of the cost of construction and installation or restoration of water impoundments or water control structures of 20 acre-feet or more.
+ACA 26-51-1005 provides an income tax credit equal to 50% of the cost of construction and installation or restoration of water impoundments or water control structures of twenty (20) acre-feet or more designed for the purpose of storing water to be used for agricultural, commercial or industrial purposes.
 The credit shall not exceed the lesser of 50% of the project cost incurred or \$90,000.
-The Act repeals ACA 26-51-1006.
+The act repeals ACA 26-51-1006.

+The amount of tax credit allowed to each approved applicant per project shall not exceed the lesser of the amount of individual or corporate income tax otherwise due or \$9,000.
 Any unused credit may be carried forward for the next nine (9) succeeding tax years or until exhausted, whichever occurs first.
 After March 12, 2001, projects used for commercial purposes can qualify for this credit.

-(b) Surface Water Conversion:
+b) Surface Water Conversion:

-1. Outside Critical Areas - ACA 26-51-1007 provides an income tax credit that shall not exceed the lesser of 10% of the project cost incurred or \$27,000 for the reduction of groundwater use by substitution of surface water for water used for industrial, commercial, agricultural or recreational purposes.
-The credit shall not exceed the lessor of income tax otherwise due or \$9000 per project.
-Any unused credit may be carried forward for the next two (2) succeeding tax years or until exhausted, whichever occurs first.
+1. Outside Critical Areas - ACA 26-51-1007 provides an income tax credit that shall not exceed the lesser of 10% of the project cost incurred or \$27,000 for the reduction of ground water use by substitution of surface water for water used for industrial, commercial, agricultural or recreational purposes.
+The credit shall not exceed the lesser of individual or corporate income tax otherwise due or \$9,000 per project and any unused credit may be carried forward for the next two (2) succeeding tax years or until exhausted, whichever occurs first.

-2. Within Critical Areas- ACA 26-51-1008 provides an income tax credit not to exceed the lesser of 50% of the cost incurred or \$27,000 for the reduction of groundwater use by substitution of surface water for water used for agricultural or recreational purposes.
+2. Within Critical Areas - ACA 26-51-1008 provides an income tax credit not to exceed the lesser of 50% of the cost incurred or \$27,000 for the reduction of groundwater use by substitution of surface water for water used for agricultural or recreational purposes.
 The credit shall not exceed the lesser of income tax otherwise due or \$9,000 for projects using water for agricultural or recreational purposes.
 For industrial or commercial projects, there shall be allowed a tax credit to each approved applicant not to exceed the lesser of 50% of the project cost incurred or \$1,000,000.
 The amount of tax credit allowed is the amount of individual or corporate income tax otherwise due or \$200,000.
 If the approved applicant is a pass-through entity the amount of tax credit that may be used for a taxable year shall not exceed the lesser of the aggregate amount of individual or corporate income tax due by all members or \$9,000.
 "Critical areas" means those areas so designated by the Arkansas Natural Resources Commission.

-Any unused credit may be carried forward for the next two (2) succeeding tax years or until exhausted, whichever occurs first, for projects using water for agricultural or recreational purposes.
-For projects approved on or after August 1.1997 and using water for industrial or commercial purposes, any unused credit may be carried forward for the next four (4) succeeding tax years or until exhausted, whichever occurs first.
+For projects approved on or after August 1,1997 and using water for industrial or commercial purposes any unused credit may be carried forward for the next four (4) succeeding tax years or until exhausted, whichever occurs first.